cbrnr/sleepecg/CONTRIBUTING.md

 ## Development environment

-Make sure to use Python 3.9.
+Make sure to use a supported Python version.
 You might want to [create a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) instead of working your main environment.
 In the root of the local clone of your fork, install SleepECG as follows:

 ```
 pip install -e ".[dev]"